Summer advice from our specialist breast nurses

 • Cover up in lightweight, long-sleeved tops and pants when out in the summer sun to protect from UV radiation that could damage sensitive skin and cause sunburn around surgical scars.

-• Wear wide-brimmed hats to protect your face, chest and shoulders from extended sun exposure while recovering from radiation therapy or at high general risk for developing skin cancer.
+• Wear wide-brimmed hats to protect your face, chest, and shoulders from extended sun exposure while recovering from radiation therapy.

 Staying Cool